yonaskolb/SwagGen/README.md

 ## Usage
 Use `SwagGen -help` to see the list of options:

-- **spec** (required): This is the path to the json Swagger spec.
-It can either be a file path or a url
+- **spec** (required): This is the path to the Swagger spec.
+It can either be a file path or a web url to a YAML or JSON file
+- **template** (required): This is the path to the template config yaml file.
+It can either be a direct path to the file, or a path to the parent directory which will by default look for `/template.yml`
+- **destination** The directory that the generated files will be added to.
+Defaults to the directory where the command is run from + `/generated`
+- **options**: A list of options that are passed to each template.
+Options must be comma delimited and each key value pair must be colon delimited.
+Whitespace is automatically trimmed, though if you have values with spaces in them, surround the argument with quotes. e.g.  `--options "option: value 1, option2: value 2"`
 - **clean** true or false - whether the destination directory is cleaned before the generated files are created.
 Defaults to false

 Example: